Office hours and numbers by location are listed below.

 Office Hours: M-F, 8am-4pm firstname.lastname@example.org

 “Jefferson County supports an amazing richness of rare fauna and flora well worth preserving for future generations,” said the authors of a 2011 Survey of Critical Biological Resources for Colorado State Univeristy’s Colorado Natural Heritage Program.
 “The diversity of species and plant communities that range from subalpine forests to ponderosa pine forests and savannas, from shrublands to mixed grass and tall grass prairies, substantiate the important contribution of the County to the biodiversity of both Colorado and the world.”

 This assessment is from the 2011 Survey of Critical Biological Resources in Jefferson County.
 Jeffco Open Space commissioned the report to further guide our conservation efforts on over 52,000 acres of parks and properties.
 In addition, Colorado State University Extension provides extensive resources for farmers and homeowners to conserve natural resources.

 Lands that will be treasured for generations have been preserved through acquisitions, donations and conservation easements.
-Jeffco Open Space works only with willing sellers and donors and negotiates a fair value, according to the procedures of our 2008 Master Plan Update .
+Guided by the 2014 Master Plan Update , Jeffco Open Space works only with willing sellers and donors and negotiates a fair value.
 After land becomes part of our system, the real stewardship work begins with resource inventories and comprehensive planning.

 Our parks are a haven for animals of all shapes and sizes, from amphibians and Abert’s squirrels to bighorn sheep and black bear.
 We protect wildlife health and habitat through surveys, comprehensive park plans, seasonal and permanent closures and support through research studies.
 Help by honoring closures, reporting bear and mountain lion sightings and knowing how to live with wildlife.
 You can also manage your own property with wildlife in mind with CSU resources .